-I am not a doctor or a nutritionist, I am totally self-taught, but I have put a lot of energy into finding the recipe for being my happiest, healthiest self.
+I am not medically trained (though I do believe even their training is now biased and regulated by how their student doctors will directly impact the pharmaceutical industry); I am totally self-taught, but I have put a lot of energy into finding the recipe for being my happiest, healthiest self.
 Here are some of my tips:

 - Having a good holistic therapist, whether a homeopath, naturopath or otherwise, is imperative.
 They will find the root cause of your problem and treat it from here.
 You will most likely go back to see them every 4-6 weeks at the beginning, then every few months or when something is wrong thereafter.
 A practitioner who practices more than one treatment would be best as the more integrated the approach, the more chance you have of getting better.
 For a medically trained homeopath you can visit www.britishhomeopathic.org/find-a-homeopathic-practitioner/find-a-homeopath/